Big Science Action: Hammersuit Zero-X

-Miss Kusanagi a Japanese schoolgirl, who is also a supersmart science heroine pilots the monster fighting suit of powered armor known as a "Hammersuit".
-The Hammersuit appears to use arc generating, steampunk inspired electrically energized pneumatic drills as weapons.
+Miss Kusanagi is a Japanese schoolgirl, who is also a supersmart science heroine pilots the monster fighting suit of powered armor known as a "Hammersuit".
+The Hammersuit appears to use electric drills as weapons.
 The suit of armor can also act autonomously, and is based on both Gundam and Gigantor.
 An adult and much older Kusanagi appears in Final Crisis Aftermath: Dance #4, this issue also reveals her name.
-Despite her much older age, even compared to the now middle-aged Waveman Kimura, she's still effective, heavily relying on newer and more powerful iterations of the "Hammersuit" to "stay competitive".
+Despite her much older age, even compared to the now middle-aged Waveman Kimura, she is still effective, heavily relying on newer and more powerful iterations of the "Hammersuit" to "stay competitive".

 Junior Waveman

-Riki Kimura, the Junior Waveman is a member of the Wavemen, an eight-person Japanese version of the Sea Devils, formerly led by Senior Waveman Otomo who died while saving Riki Kimura's life.
+Riki Kimura, the Junior Waveman is a member of the Wavemen, an eight-person Japanese version of the Sea Devils, formerly led by Senior Waveman Otomo who died while saving Kimura's life.
 He was rescued and raised by the Wavemen after his parents were slain by an army of monsters.
 He is also the father of Shiny Happy Aquazon, a member of the Super Young Team.
 As of Final Crisis Aftermath: Dance #4, he is now the much older Senior Waveman Kimura.